Lower bound for Buchstaber invariants of real universal complexes: Introduction

 \section{Introduction}

-\emph{Moment-angle complex} and its real counterpart are fundamental objects in toric topology as they construct links among algebraic geometry, sympletic geometry and combinatorics (see Definition 1).
+\emph{Moment-angle complex} and its real counterpart are fundamental objects in toric topology as they construct links among algebraic geometry, sympletic geometry and combinatorics (see Definition \ref{moment-angle complex}).
 Moreover, they are equipped with certain group actions, yielding applications in both non-equivariant and equivariant categories (see \cite{BP15} for more details).

 For a given simplicial complex $K$ on $m$ vertices, the associated real moment-angle complex $\R\mathcal{Z}_{K}$ (resp. moment-angle complex $\mathcal{Z}_{K}$) admits a natural $\Z_{2}^{m}$-action (resp. $T^{m}$-action) by coordinate-wise sign permutation (resp. rotation).
-However, these actions fail to be free unless $K$ is the empty complex, leading to the definition of \emph{real Buchstaber invariant} $s_{\R}(K)$ (resp. \emph{Buchstaber invariant} $s(K)$) as the maximal rank of subgroup (resp. toric subgroup) that acts freely on $\R\mathcal{Z}_{K}$ (resp. $\mathcal{Z}_{K}$) (see Definition 2).
-These two types of invariants measure the degree of symmetry of the corresponding complexes and was first introduced in \cite{BP02} for simplicial spheres with generalization in \cite{FM11} for arbitrary simplicial complexes.
+However, these actions fail to be free unless $K$ is the empty complex, leading to the definition of \emph{real Buchstaber invariant} $s_{\R}(K)$ (resp. \emph{Buchstaber invariant} $s(K)$) as the maximal rank of subgroup (resp. toric subgroup) that acts freely on $\R\mathcal{Z}_{K}$ (resp. $\mathcal{Z}_{K}$) (see Definition \ref{Buchstaber invariant}).
+These two types of invariants measure the degree of symmetry of the corresponding complexes and were first introduced in \cite{BP02} for simplicial spheres with generalization in \cite{FM11} for arbitrary simplicial complexes.

 Buchstaber asked for a combinatorial description of $s(K)$ in \cite{BP02}, which turns out to be quite hard and remains open till today.
-As a matter of fact, calculation of $s(K)$ is not completed even for the special case where $K$ is dual cyclic polytopes and partial results can be found in \cite{Er14}.
+As a matter of fact, calculation of $s(K)$ is not completed even for the special case where $K$ is a dual cyclic polytope and partial results can be found in \cite{Er14}.

 On the other hand, there exists a general bound for $s_{\R}(K)$ and $s(K)$: